HBM/node-jet/examples/todo/README.md

 ## How to use Jet

-For this project we need:
+For this project I need:

    - Jet
    - Webserver

 The webserver is required for serving the static file content (HTML/JS/CSS).
-Subsequently we will create these files:
+Subsequently I will create these files:

    - [todo-server.js](./todo-server.js) (Webserver + Jet Daemon + Jet Peer)
    - [todo-client.js](./todo-client.js) (Jet Peer)